rongxchen/IS3240/README.md

 2. news data
 - source: we scrap news data from Routers by requesting their api.
-- data cleaning: we get fields like title, url, image and date.
+- data cleaning: we get fields like title, url, image, category and date.